Public liability insurance that protects you & your business

 Public liability insurance is crucial for several reasons:

-- Legal compliance: While not legally required in the UK, some industries or clients may require businesses to have insurance as a condition of working together.
+- Contract compliance: While not legally required in the UK, many contracts and frameworks require evidence of public liability cover as a condition of engagement.

 The benefits of public liability insurance